commande-online/commande-online.github.io/index.md

 | /bo-management/users/{name}              | POST   | Update a user |
 | /bo-management/users/{name}              | DELETE | Delete a user |
 | /bo-management/languages                 | GET    | List of available languages |

+### Error object

+In case a request doesn't work properly, an error is thrown on the server and sent back to the caller.